MisterVector/Innectis-Dedicated-Plugin/README.md

 ## Running the IDP alongside Papyrus

 If you don't already have a build of Papyrus for Minecraft 1.12.2, you can request a copy of it.
 Copy the Innectis Dedicated Plugin.jar file to your server's plugins folder, optionally the plugins in IDP Source\libs.
+Copy the server.properties file to the server directory as well.

 Start the server, and IDP should start up.
 In the console, type in "setgroup `<username>` 1" to set yourself to an admin and then type in "op `<username>`" to op yourself.